veronikakontos/OliveOil/README.md

 ![Main page](./public/screenshots/welcome.png)

-The about page is a small introduction about the family business, who they are etc
+Small introduction about backround of the product

 ![About](./public/screenshots/about.png)